HII Awarded $1.3 Billion Contract for the Detail Design & Construction of LPD 32

-/EIN News/ -- PASCAGOULA, Miss., March 31, 2023 (GLOBE NEWSWIRE) -- HII (NYSE: HII) announced today that its Ingalls Shipbuilding division has received a $1.3 billion modification to a previously awarded contract from the U.S. Navy for the procurement of the detail design and construction of amphibious transport dock LPD 32.
+PASCAGOULA, Miss., March 31, 2023 (GLOBE NEWSWIRE) -- HII HII announced today that its Ingalls Shipbuilding division has received a $1.3 billion modification to a previously awarded contract from the U.S. Navy for the procurement of the detail design and construction of amphibious transport dock LPD 32.
 The resulting fixed-price-incentive contract totals $1.54 billion.
 The ship will be the 16th in the San Antonio class and the third Flight II LPD.

 "Our shipbuilders are dedicated to delivering these ships to our Navy and Marine Corps partners, having done so for over two decades," Ingalls Shipbuilding President Kari Wilkinson said.
 "This program is strong and has enabled the Department of Navy and Ingalls to establish a formidable capability based on a mature design, an ever-increasingly efficient production line, and a team of shipbuilders that keep the Navy's critical industrial base network across the country strong."